Lavlen/sneakers-quiz/README.md

 "Lato" and "Oswald" with "Sans serif" as the fall back font in the event a browser does not support the first choices.

 ## Images
-A variety of images mostly of sneakers used as part of the questions makes the quiz more fun and adds to the variety of types of questions that can be asked during user sessions.
-The stand out logo image gives the site character and makes it appealing to its young users.
+A variety of images mostly of sneakers used as part of the questions, makes the quiz more fun and adds to the variety of types of questions that are presented during user sessions.
+The stand out logo image gives the site character and makes it appealing to a young audience.

 ## Wireframes
 [Draw.io](https://app.diagrams.net/) was used to create the wireframes: